 Another luxuriously designed shield of the same construction was found in Rends, Denmark (Brøndsted 1936: 122-3; Pedersen 2014a: 100-1; Pedersen 2014b: 98-99, Pl.
 44).
 It consists of an undecorated R562 boss with a diameter of 16.5 cm and a handle, which consists of an iron core with a characteristic coating of ornamental strips of copper alloy.
 The handle is divided into several fragments, but the overall shape and length of approximately 70 cm can be deduced.
 One of the ends lack the cover and reveals rivets.
 The widest part of the handle at the base is 2.6 cm wide, the narrowest 1.3 cm (Eisenschmidt 2004: 399).
 Along with the shield, a type X sword was discovered in the grave, specifically its older variant, which suggests that the most probable dating of the grave is the first half of the 10th century (Eisenschmidt 2004: 399).

-Two shields found in the mound in Nes, Norway (Ts12156), represent an archaeologically unpublished, but extremely interesting and important find.
+Two shields found in the mound in Ness, Norway (Ts12156), represent an archaeologically unpublished, but extremely interesting and important find.
 The grave, found in 2011, hid the body of a 50-60 year old man who was placed in a ship; the ship was surrounded by a palisade (Arntzen 2015).
-The man wore a tablet-woven headband and was wrapped in a woolen blanket loaded with a 10 kg anchor.
+The man wore a tablet-woven band and was laid on a woolen blanket.
 A twentycentimeter ringed pin was found at the thigh.
-With the man, a horse with a bit, a gilded buckle and a strap-end, a cauldron, beads, a button made of braided silver wire, an arrow and weights were sent to the other world.
+With the man, a bit, two gilded buckles and strap-ends, a 10 kg anchor, a cauldron, beads, a button made of braided silver wire, an arrow and a weight were sent to the other world.
 At his feet, there were two shields.
 In an email conversation, conservator Johan Arntzen confirmed that the shields were covered on both sides with red-painted hide.
 Furthermore, two R562 type bosses were found, together with at least one almost complete handle with an iron core, which was covered with strips of copper alloy sheet metal.
 The strips were about 2.5 cm wide and decorated with circles.
-The edge of the shield was – as far as we can tell from the conservator’s notes (he did not comment on this topic in the email discussion) – decorated with a continuous layer of thin and in some places decorated copper alloy sheet, which was attached at regular intervals with clamps of the same material.
+The edge of the shield was decorated with a continuous layer of thin and in some places decorated copper alloy sheet, which was attached at regular intervals with iron clamps.
 The rivets in these clamps were iron.
 The closest parallel to this continuous strip is the shield from Tuna Alsike IV and Laxare.
 The grave dates back to the 10th century (Vedeler 2014: 42).
 Our article Decorated shield from Ness, Norway reports on this find (Vlasatý 2023).